 This event organizes mills open for tours, olive oil tastings, and art, music, and culinary festivals-not least Festivol in charming Trevi, one of Umbria's primary olive oil producing towns.

 Olive Cultivation Museum and Olive Grove Path

-To get an idea of just how important the relationship between olive cultivation and the local history and culture is, I suggest you stop into Trevi's tiny Museum of Olive Cultivation where you can get an audio tour explaining the botanical and cultural history of local olive production (I know it sounds dry, but it was actually really interesting.).
-Afterwards, hike the Olive Grove Path (for a general description, see the Italian Alpine Club's page or, even better, purchase their guide The Olive Grove Path: Rediscovering the Splendid Medieval Times with a Franciscan Itinerary by Enzo Cori and Fabrizio Cicio, which you can find in local bookstores.) where you can see first hand how the olive grove blanketed hills, historic mills tucked into farmhouses and monasteries, and local population--who have developed both over the Millenia--live in seamless harmony.
+To get an idea of just how important the relationship between olive cultivation and the local history and culture is, stop into Trevi's tiny Museum of Olive Cultivation where you can get an audio tour explaining the botanical and cultural history of local olive production.
+Afterward, hike the Olive Grove Path where you can see first hand how the olive grove blanketed hills, historic mills tucked into farmhouses and monasteries, and local population--who have developed both over the Millenia--live in seamless harmony.